What if I get into rent arrears?

 See Discretionary Housing Payments for more information.

 * If you are claiming Universal Credit in Scotland, then there is a different system called Scottish choices.
-This means you can choose to have your Universal Credit award paid to you twice a month and for an amount of your Universal Credit to be paid direct to your landlord and will be offered these options when you first make your claim, or can request this at any time.
+This means you can choose to have your Universal Credit award paid to you twice a month and for an amount of your Universal Credit to be paid direct to your landlord.
+You will be offered these options when you first make your claim, or you can request this at any time.